Caddo Bookings for Christmas Weekend 2021 - NewsBreak

 Caddo Bookings for Christmas Weekend 2021

 The Christmas Weekend saw many folks in Caddo Parish behind bars.
 Reasons ranging from domestic abuse, drunk driving, and even second-degree murder.
-Here...965kvki.com
+Here...k945.com

 The Christmas Weekend saw many folks in Caddo Parish behind bars.
 Reasons ranging from domestic abuse, drunk driving, and even second-degree murder.
-Here...965kvki.com
+Here...k945.com

 Comments / 0